Motorola’s new folding Razr phone is a tantalizing glimpse of the post-iPhone era

 Open the Razr, and the screen feels almost like glass.
 Almost.
 Technically, it’s a coated plastic.
 It also doesn’t fold completely open, to a flat 180 degrees.
 So there’s an ever-so-subtle bend at all times, something like 178.5-degrees.
 You won’t see that bend when the phone is on, though.
 You need to be inspecting it, obsessively.

 None of this bothered me in day-to-day use.
 The screen is great.
 It’s bright, rich, and, colorful.
-And while there’s some question about its long-term durability—a recent CNET test employed a robot to fold it 27,000 times before breaking—Motorola rates the phone at 100,000 folds from its testing.
+And while there’s some question about its long-term durability—a recent CNET test employed a robot to fold it 27,000 times before breaking—Motorola claims it’s lifetime is significantly greater than that (though the company is not sharing a firm number).
 I’m prone to believe Motorola in this case only because (1) I saw its testing lab, where they drop the thing over and over on concrete, and (2) Motorola already makes the most durable smartphone on the market, so we have no reason to doubt the company’s chops in this regard.
 In any case, it’s $300 to repair if it does break on you.

 But $300 isn’t the number that bothers me.
 The number that bothers me is 7.23 oz.
 That’s the weight of the Razr.
 It’s nearly twice the weight of the original iPhone.
 It’s heavier than the iPhone 11.
 It’s heavier than the patty on a 1/3 pound hamburger, and just a pinch of ground beef short of hitting the full half-pounder gut bomb.